ayshiff/my-open-source-journey/docs/contributions/backstage#5675.md

 ### Context

 In this contribution we will talk about a specific part of Backstage: **TechDocs**.

-**TechDocs** is a docs-like-code plugin that lets you write your technical documentation next to your code.
+**TechDocs** is a docs-like-code plugin that lets you write technical documentation next to your code.
 The concept is pretty simple, you write your docs in Markdown files and TechDocs creates a reader-friendly experience for you.

+TechDocs consists of a backend plugin (**generate**, **prepare** and **publish** the documentation) and a frontend plugin (renders the documentation to the final user).
+We will focus here on the frontend part as this the most relevant to us in this context.
+We'll just admit that the backend plugin returns our documentation as HTML/CSS files.

+The component of the frontend TechDocs plugin that we will be in charge of testing is called the **TechDocs Reader**.

+The **TechDocs Reader** will be in charge of getting the HTML file, running transformers on it and then renders it into a shadow DOM root.
+We will make sure that it does its job properly.

-Here is some screenshots of what the plugin looks like inside Backstage.
+Here is some screenshots of what the frontend plugin looks like inside Backstage.

 <br />
 <div className="image-wrapper">